levicherrin/aws-web-hosting/README.md

 8. **Lambda** AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
 You can trigger Lambda from over 200 AWS services and software as a service (SaaS) applications, and only pay for what you use.

+9. **Simple Email Service (SES)** Amazon SES is a cloud email service provider that can integrate into any application for bulk email sending.
+Whether you send transactional or marketing emails, you pay only for what you use.
+Amazon SES also supports a variety of deployments including dedicated, shared, or owned IP addresses.

-9. **AWS CloudFormation** is a service that helps you model and set up your AWS resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS.
+10. **AWS CloudFormation** is a service that helps you model and set up your AWS resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS.
 You create a template that describes all the AWS resources that you want (like Amazon EC2 instances or Amazon RDS DB instances), and CloudFormation takes care of provisioning and configuring those resources for you.

 ### Prerequisites